Generic name: fluoride topical [ FLOR-ide-TOP-i-kal ]

-Brand name: ACT Fluoride Rinse, Biotene, Dentagel, Fluorigard, Gel-Kam, Neutragard, Neutral Sodium Fluoride Rinse, Omnii Gel Just For Kids, Oral B Anti-Cavity, Perio Med, PreviDent
+Brand names: ACT Fluoride Rinse, Biotene, Dentagel, Fluorigard, Gel-Kam, ... show all 11 brands Neutragard, Neutral Sodium Fluoride Rinse, Omnii Gel Just For Kids, Oral B Anti-Cavity, Perio Med, PreviDent

 Drug class: Mouth and throat products

 There are many brands and forms of fluoride topical available.
 Not all brands are listed on this leaflet.

 Biotene is used to help prevent cavities, tooth decay, and gum disease.
 This medicine can also help strengthen tooth enamel, remove plaque bacteria from teeth and gums, and decrease painful tooth sensitivity.